Callan Rydz: 2024

+At the 2024 World Championship, lost in the second round for the second successive year, this time to Ricardo Pietreczko.

 In the 2024 PDC Players Championship series Rydz started off well, reaching the quarter-finals at event 2, losing there to Martin Lukeman 6–2, and defeating Luke Littler 6–4 to reach the semi-finals at event 3, where he lost to Gary Anderson 7–4.
 Rydz reached two more quarter-finals at events 9 and 22, losing 6–5 in deciding legs to Ritchie Edhouse and James Wade respectively.
 This qualified Rydz for the 2024 Players Championship Finals as the 42nd seed, but he lost to 23rd seed Dirk van Duijvenbode 6–1 in the first round.

 On the European Tour, Rydz reached the semi-finals at the 2024 Swiss Darts Trophy.

 2025

-Rydz began the 2025 PDC World Darts Championship with a 3–0 win against Romeo Grbavac where he averaged 107, breaking the record for highest average in the first round of the PDC World Championship, which was set by Luke Littler at the 2024 edition.
+Rydz began the 2025 World Championship with a 3–0 win against Romeo Grbavac where he averaged 107, breaking the record for highest average in the first round of the PDC World Championship, which was set by Luke Littler at the 2024 edition.
 He then defeated 22nd seed Martin Schindler 3–0 before averaging 105 in a 4–0 win over 11th seed Dimitri van den Bergh.
 Rydz reached his second World Championship quarter-final after beating Robert Owen 4–3.
 He was beaten 5–3 by Michael van Gerwen, despite a higher average and winning more legs than van Gerwen.